 Draw a SimpleTabControl object on the artboard.
 By default, the SimpleTabControl object includes two SimpleTabItem templates.

 The simple style controls are available under Simple Styles in the Styles category of the Assets panel.
 After you select a simple style control from the list, you can draw it on the artboard.

 Right-click one of the tab items in the Objects and Timeline panel, point to Edit Template, and then click Edit Current.
 If you do not want to change the SimpleStyles.xaml resource dictionary, you can click Edit a Copy instead of Edit Current, to create a new template and save it in the document.

 For more information about creating a copy, see Create a resource.

-To exit template-editing mode and return to the scope of your document, click Return scope to , which is above the object tree in the Objects and Timeline panel.
+To exit template-editing mode and return to the scope of your document, click Return scope to, which is above the element tree in the Objects and Timeline panel.

-To return to template-editing mode for an existing template, in the Objects and Timeline panel, right-click the object whose template you want to edit, point to Edit Template, and then click Edit Current.
+To return to template-editing mode for an existing template, in the Objects and Timeline panel, right-click the element whose template you want to edit, point to Edit Template, and then click Edit Current.